-10) Drawing on research conducted in A/V Production II regarding the roles of individuals within a/v production teams, determine the structure of a production team needed to complete a classroom production.
+- 4.1 Production Team Structure: Drawing on research conducted in A/V Production II regarding the roles of individuals within A/V production teams, determine the structure of a production team needed to complete a classroom production.
 Draw a diagram to illustrate the breakdown of the team.
-Create job descriptions to indicate the responsibilities of every position.
-(TN Reading 2, 3, 4, 5, 7; TN Writing 2, 4, 9)

-- 11) Apply skills and knowledge in an authentic production laboratory.
+Create job descriptions to indicate the responsibilities of every position. - 4.2 Production Team Creation: Apply skills and knowledge in an authentic production laboratory.
 Organize a production team; assign roles based on the strengths of each individual, working collaboratively to set and complete project goals.
-Demonstrate professionalism, exercise leadership, and complete tasks in a timely manner according to the production schedule.
-(TN Reading 3; TN Writing 9) - 12) Schedule and conduct team project meetings as needed throughout all phases of production, emphasizing team goals and values.
-For example, conduct meetings to brainstorm and refine project ideas, prepare for production, coordinate logistics, address challenges as production is implemented, and to plan and delegate editing and distribution responsibilities during post-production.
-(TN Reading 2, 3; TN Writing 9) - 13) Work in production teams to complete all aspects of the production process including planning, coordinating, capturing, editing, and distributing a production.
+Demonstrate professionalism, exercise leadership, and complete tasks in a timely manner according to the production schedule. - 4.3 Project Meetings: Schedule and conduct team project meetings as needed throughout all phases of production, emphasizing team goals and values.
+For example, conduct meetings to brainstorm and refine project ideas, prepare for production, coordinate

+- logistics, address challenges as production is implemented, and plan and delegate editing and distribution responsibilities during post-production. - 4.4 Production Process: Work in production teams to complete all aspects of the production process, including planning, coordinating, capturing, editing, and distributing a production.
 Demonstrate advanced skills in selecting, setting up, and using industry equipment and software.
-Utilize advanced scheduling techniques to manage extended projects by developing a Gantt chart, monitoring production processes, and appropriately adjusting plans in response to problems or delays.
-(TN-Reading 2, 3, 4; TN Writing 6) - 14) Reflect upon project outcomes, evaluating the results based on project goals.
-Evaluate team operations and identify opportunities to improve functioning processes of the team.
-As a group, evaluate the effectiveness of production content and implementation based on audience feedback, ratings, etc. Note constructive and positive feedback received, and incorporate feedback to improve the outcomes of future projects.
-(TN Reading 1, 2, 3, 5; TN Writing 5, 7, 9)
+Utilize advanced scheduling techniques to manage extended projects by developing a Gantt chart, monitoring production processes, and appropriately adjusting plans in response to problems or delays. - 4.5 Evaluation: Reflect upon project outcomes, evaluating the results based on project goals.

+Evaluate team operations and identify opportunities to improve the functioning processes of the team.
+As a group, evaluate the effectiveness of production content and implementation based on audience feedback, ratings, etc. Note constructive and positive feedback received and incorporate feedback to improve the outcomes of future projects.

-Distribution of Media
+5. Distribution of Media

-- 15) Research outlets for media distribution.
+- 5.1 Media Distribution: Research outlets for media distribution.
 Explain the techniques and procedures of online distribution (e.g., web hosting, streaming, social media), television broadcast and cable networks, radio broadcast and networks, syndication, and public broadcast.
-Compare and contrast each in an infographic or written narrative, citing evidence from the sources consulted.
-(TN Reading 1, 2, 3, 4, 7, 9; TN Writing 2, 9) - 16) Select a specific media outlet and research in more detail the transmission procedures of that outlet.
-For example, analyze methods a local news broadcasting company uses to send transmissions from a remote site to a studio, and how news broadcasts are transmitted to viewers.
-(TN Reading 2, 3, 4, 5) - 17) Create a strategy to gather audience feedback utilizing technology.
+Compare and contrast each in an infographic or written narrative, citing evidence from the sources consulted. - 5.2 Transmission Procedures: Select a specific media outlet and research in more detail the transmission procedures of that outlet.
+For example, analyze methods a local news broadcasting company uses to send transmissions from a remote site to a studio and how news broadcasts are transmitted to viewers. - 5.3 Audience Feedback: Create a strategy to gather audience feedback utilizing technology.
 For example, utilize social media sites to monitor audience feedback posts or create an online survey.
 Gather and analyze feedback from audience responses and use it to influence future productions.
-(TN Writing 7, 9)

-Live Events
+6. Live Events